How Does the Levy Work?

 - Extra administrative burden – Requiring employers to find and part-pay for training represents an administrative burden that could be an additional barrier to SMEs.

-- High public sector target introduced – The government’s proposed public sector target would require London boroughs to deliver 4,674 apprenticeship starts per year – an increase of 577 per cent on current levels.
+- High public sector target introduced – The government’s proposed public sector target would require London boroughs to deliver nearly 5000 apprenticeship starts per year – more than twice what boroughs have been able to deliver since the Levy was introduced.

-- Restrictions on working with supply chains – The government will not allow levy funds to be transferred during the first year of the Levy’s operation.
-From 2018, employers will only be allowed to transfer 10 per cent of funds to another employer which is too small to make a substantive impact.
+- Restrictions on working with supply chains – The government currently only employers to transfer 10 per cent of funds to another employer, which is too small to make a substantive impact.
+London Councils welcome the extension of the transfer to 25 per cent from April 2019.